Friends and Witches

 After the destruction of Sunnydale Willow and Kennedy spent some time in Rio de Janeiro, Brazil.
 During this time she became a student of the powerful Saga Vasuki.
 Under her tutelage the relationship with the scooby-gang faded.
 Kennedy her girlfriend also died a mystical death but was later resurrected by Willow.
 Willow suddenly showed up at Buffy's Scotland base to fight off hordes or demons.
 She was kidnapped by Amy and the skinless Warren.
 While being lobotomized she/her mind took sanctuary in the psychic plane.
 Through mind and body connection Willow gave some of her magic to Buffy who was then able to break through and rescue Willow who had healed from the entire process in a matter of seconds.
 While in Tokyo she met and fought a fellow student of Saga Vasuki.
 While fighting she received a vision of the future.
 Vasuki told her not to look at the future for she would not like what she sees.

 During the battle for the Seed of Wonder between the Scooby Gang and Twilight, the source of all magic in the world is destroyed by Buffy.
 Willow is reduced to human form, and completely loses all of her powers, and even though she understands what Buffy did, she resents Buffy for this action.
 She has since stolen the scythe, and gone to London to meet with Angel and Faith who are tending to Giles unfinished business, since he was murdered by Twilight shortly after the Seed was destroyed, and given them a proposal to help her restore magic.
 They accepted, and using Connor as a portal, have opened a pathway to another dimension with the sycthe, where Willow hopes to restore magic to the world.
 However while in this new dimension, (which is similar to the original Earth and contains magic, the difference only being the absence of shrimp), the group meets the Old One Quor'toth, and defeats him through the use of magic.
 In order to do this however she had no other choice, but to absorb dark magic, which is revealed to be too much for her as her eyes turn black, revealing the return of Dark Willow.
+Faith is almost anxious to see this new revelation, however Dark Willow proved to be quite dangerous and Angel was forced to bite Willow and this led to her returning to normal.
+She took the scythe and continued on her quest to gain magic back in her dimension.

 In season eight, "Time Of Your Life", as of yet unknown means, Willow is alive and young, two hundred years in the future.
 Willow is not allied with Harth Fray the ruler of vampires.
 Even though he thinks she's helping him.
 It is unknown where her true allegiance lies.
 She acts and is referred to as a fortune teller.
 She barely has any power left.
 She is Dark Willow again and is very unclear and cryptic.
 She tells Buffy how to get home to her own time.
 Buffy questions Willow and asks her why she is doing this and what happened.
 Willow reply's saying, "it's a long story", and then Buffy takes her scythe and rams it right through her heart.
 Willow falls to the ground, dead.
 Buffy is then pulled back into her own time by Willow (the Willow from Buffy's time).